- Site Analysis

 - Security of supply

-Generating energy from renewable sources
+Generating electricity from renewable resources

 Key design decisions